reduxjs/reselect/README.md

 ### Sharing Selectors Across Multiple Components

 In the previous section we set up multiple `TodoList` components, but there is a problem--`getVisibleTodos` is no longer correctly memoized.
 The reason for this is that `createSelector` only memoizes the result for the previous arguments.
-Adding the `listId` prop as an argument means that the cache will be invalidated for a given `TodoList` whenever one of the other `TodoList` components renders.
-To share the selector across multiple `TodoList` components and retain the memoization, we should use a factory function.
+Adding the `listId` prop parameter means whenever one of the `TodoList` components renders, all the other `TodoList` components will have their cache invalidated.
+In order to share the selector across multiple `TodoList` components **and** retain the memoization, we can use a factory function.

 #### `selectors/todoSelectors.js`